beatricexc/GreyCampus-Mod4/README.md

 Binary:

--spam or not-spam
+- spam or not-spam
--benign or malign
+- benign or malign
 - fraudulent or genuine

-- decision boundry-decison stomp is the diferentiator between the 2 variables
+! decision boundry-decison stomp is the diferentiator between the 2 variables